Ankcorn/Shortcut/README.md

     firebase serve -p 8081
     Go to your browser and navigate to http://localhost:8081

+Generate a QR code for your TVM:

 ## Future Work

 Although we chose to use Firebase as a backend solution, there is no reason that customer preferences and details could not be pre-populated and drawn from data federated from train operators, Department For Transport (DFT) and other data sources.
 This would provide even more extensibility for the Shortcut service.

+We created this service to cater primarily for disabled and elderly users.
+However the idea is extensible to people who's primary language isn't English and might be useful in other scenarios where customisation can help make the user experience more enjoyable.

 ## Useful Links
 ORR passenger rail usage: http://orr.gov.uk/__data/assets/pdf_file/0014/28013/passenger-rail-usage-2017-18-q4.pdf